microsoft/oss-ssc-framework/specification/framework.md

 - _Control All Artifact Inputs_: There are a myriad of ways that developers consume OSS today: git clone, wget, copy &amp; pasted source, checking-in the binary into the repo, direct from public package managers, repackaging the OSS into a .zip, curl, apt-get, git submodule, and more.
 Securing the OSS supply chain in any organization is going to be near impossible if developer teams don&#39;t follow a uniform process for consuming OSS.
 Enforcing an effective secure OSS supply chain strategy necessitates standardizing your OSS consumption process across the various developer teams throughout your organization, so all developers consume OSS using governed workflows.
 - _Continuous Process Improvement_: To help guide organizations through continuous process improvement, we have organized the OSS SSC Framework into a maturity model.
 This helps organizations prioritize which requirements they should implement first.
 Since security risk is dynamic and new threats can emerge at any time, the OSS SSC Framework places heavy emphasis on understanding the new threats to the OSS supply chain and _requires_ regular evaluation of OSS SSC Frameworkcontrols and introduction of changes in response to new technology advancements or new threats.
-- _Scale_:The Microsoft OSS SSC Framework tools were designed with scale in mind.
+- _Scale_:The OSS SSC Framework tools were designed with scale in mind.
 Some organizations may attempt to secure their OSS ingestion process through a central internal registry that all developers within the organization are supposed to pull from.
 However, what if one developer chooses to pull straight from pypi.org or npmjs.com?
 Is there anything preventing them from doing so?
 A central internal registry also has the problem of requiring a team to manage the process and workflow, which is extra overhead.
-As such, Microsoft&#39;s OSS SSC Framework tools were developed to secure how they consume OSS today at scale without requiring a central internal registry or central governance body.
+As such, the OSS SSC Framework tools were developed to secure how they consume OSS today at scale without requiring a central internal registry or central governance body.

 # What is the OSS SSC Framework?